 First and foremost, address your storage needs.

 If you’re a PC enthusiast and you have a large library of games that you play on a regular basis, a large HDD is a no-brainer.
 This becomes even more important once you start using game recording software, like Shadowplay, which generates large raw video files on your HDD for you to deal with.
 For a while now games are becoming heavier and heavier meaning it’s important to invest in a storage device with at least 1TB of space, if possible.

 If you’re a gamer who isn’t trying to play every game under the sun, however, a smaller drive may be better suited for you.
 Console gamers can probably make full use of the 1TB SSHD option we’ve provided since your storage will only be mainly used for games and not media files.
 If you’re just squeezing in a budget, our Western Digital drive may be your best bet.
 While we’d highly recommend updating your storage at some point in the future, buying PCs in the $300 and under price range often means sacrificing storage for performance.

 Hybrid HDDs are an amazing compromise between an SSD’s speed and HDD’s raw storage and are often just the compromise people need.
 If you want the absolute best performance in all your gaming and applications, a 2TB SSD would get that job done and then some.
 Unfortunately, SSDs cost way more per GB than HDDs do, and having space for all your games on an SSD simply isn’t feasible for most.

 Meanwhile, a 2TB HDD is more than enough space for most people to store their games and media.
 I’ve been using a 2TB HDD for years now and I still haven’t quite filled it up, despite all the downloads and video recording I’ve done on my PC!
 However, an HDD can sometimes become subject to slower loading times.
 As my HDD has aged, I’ve noticed its performance drop, meaning I’m left sitting on loading screens much longer than my contemporaries are.
 A Hybrid HDD balances the benefits of both storage types but doesn’t quite replace either of them.

 When it comes to HDDs, the brand is extremely important.
 Fortunately, Western Digital and Seagate are some of the best HDD manufacturers out there, with consistently high reviews and solid build quality.
 If, for some reason, you decide to buy an HDD that isn’t on this list, make sure you’re buying it from a reputable manufacturer.
 A few other good manufacturers include Toshiba and Samsung.

-A Note On SSDs
+A note on SSDs

 We do need to address the elephant in the room here, though: SSDs exist.
 With an SSD, you can install your OS, programs, and a few of your favorite games for rapid-fire loading and response times.
 SSDs are one of the most highly recommended user-experience upgrades that you can get on your PC.

 If you’re okay with sacrificing storage space for speed, we highly recommend you get an SSD instead.
 It’s also worth noting that if you have the money, this isn’t necessarily an either-or situation.
 You could buy a small SSD to enjoy its benefits with your OS and a few of your favorite games, then buy an HDD for your other games and your media storage.
 At least, you can do this with desktop PCs.
 This usually isn’t possible on laptops and gaming consoles.

 Hardcore gamers should get the 2TB Seagate FireCuda.
 Period.
 It’s the best gaming hard drive.
 It is literally the only hard drive in this list that has the features of both an SSD and an HDD.
 While the 1TB FireCuda is enough, the 2TB FireCuda should give you a fair amount of breathing time to save up and spend on other hardware components.
 Overall, this is great for long-term use or future-proofing as well.